Last Updated on: 1st October 2023, 08:50 am

 Skipjack is the safest to manage the risk of mercury.

 Fresh tuna is better for hermit crabs than tinned.
-By getting fresh tuna, you won’t be exposing your hermit crabs to the hazardous ingredients found in brine.
+By getting fresh tuna, you won’t expose the hermit crabs to the hazardous ingredients in brine.

 Serving fresh tuna to hermit crabs is more work.
-Assuming the scales are small, you won’t need to descale the fish.
+You won’t need to descale the fish if the scales are small.
 However, you must debone the fish if that hasn’t already been done, as the small bones of a tuna are a choking hazard for hermit crabs.

 If preparing fresh tuna seems too much work, consider tuna steaks as an alternative.
 These can be cut down to size and served accordingly.

-There are multiple types of canned tuna, offering varying levels of safety for hermit crabs.
+There are various canned tuna, offering varying levels of safety for hermit crabs.

-While tinned tuna usually contains less mercury than fresh tuna, different concerns still need to be addressed.
+While tinned tuna usually contains less mercury than fresh tuna, different concerns must be addressed.
 Choose your tinned tuna carefully if you plan to share.

 Tuna in Spring Water